heremaps/xyz-documentation/docs/index.md

 ## Quick start

-The easiest way to get started is to have a look at easy to use the **[HERE XYZ Studio](https://xyz.here.com/studio/)** web application to build and publish maps.
+The easiest way to get started is to have a look at easy to use the **[HERE Studio](https://xyz.here.com/studio/)** web application to build and publish maps.
 Give it a try, it's completely free and open to use for everyone - you only need a HERE Account.
 Have a look at our
 **[documentation](studio/index.md)** for find out more about it.

 When you have a GeoJSON file you just want to have a look at without building a full map, check out our open **[GeoJSON Tool](viewer-tool/index.md)** tool.
 It's a great way to inspect data you'd want to work with.